-Using the EKO pyranometers, accurate results can be obtained if the glass dome and the condition of the instrument are maintained properly.
-Environmental conditions, such as for instruments mounted near highly frequented traffic lanes or airports, may have a deteriorating effect on the materials.
+Using the EKO pyranometers accurate results can be obtained if the glass dome and the condition of the instrument are maintained properly.
+Furthermore, regular maintenance and scheduled re-calibrations can extend the lifetime of EKO pyranometers over 10th of years.
+However, environmental conditions, such as for instruments mounted near highly frequented traffic lanes or airports, may have a deteriorating effect on the materials.
 Therefore, proper maintenance is needed and has to be adapted to the local environmental conditions.